 Man in a Box

 This definition of masculinity is reinforced in many ways, but two primary was are through misogyny and homophobia.
 Misogyny is the hatred of women and homophobia is the hatred and gays and lesbians or those who label in that way.
 Now that sounds academic and complicated but two five year old boys can illustrate this for you on the playground.
 One five year old boy throws the ball and it doesn’t go very far.
 The other five year old boy yells, “Man you throw like a girl!”
 That is misogynistic because if being a girl weren’t bad it wouldn’t be an effective insult.
-The boy who was called a girl responds with, “Shut up you fag!”
+The boy who was called a girl responds by yelling something homophobic at his friend.
 Now, it is likely that this five year old boy has no idea what that word means, let alone the history of hatred, violence, and aggression associated with that word.
 However, he knows that when he feels emasculated by misogyny, that responding with homophobia is a way that he can try and prop up his masculinity according to the traditional hegemonic definition of masculinity.

 If that is what we know about masculinity at five years old, imagine how well we are trained to call each other “girl” and “gay” by the time we are 18 years old and in college.
 Imagine how we have to constantly escalate the violence and aggression in calling each other “girl” and “gay” in order for that to have an effect if we’ve been calling and been called that all of our conscious lives.
 This definition of masculinity is part of creating a patriarchal system that perpetuates, contributes to, and reinforces patriarchy.
 This is how the traditional hegemonic definition of masculinity oppresses people of other genders, marginalizes some men, and limits all men.